 Whatever gloss Rachel Reeves and Starmer choose to put on this budget, workers will judge the government in the coming months on their household spending and income.
 And they will not be materially better off as a result of this budget.

 Although Keir Starmer has claimed that government economic policy is aimed at “preventing” austerity, he uses a strange, twisted logic – one that suggests he is implementing austerityto “prevent” austerity.
 How else can workers interpret the decision to cut winter fuel payments for millions of pensioners?
 Why has he kept children in poverty by maintaining the two-child benefit cap and the overall benefit cap?
-How can a meagre uplift in the Minimum Wage do anything substantial compared to the much higher living costs coming down the line?
+How can a paltry uplift in the Minimum Wage do anything substantial compared to the much higher living costs coming down the line?

 It is through a government decision, for example, that renters in the social housing sector will have to pay increases in rent above the rate of inflation for a number of years.
 It is a moot point whether or not the government can persuade the big building companies to build enough social housing – experience tells us otherwise – but it is disgraceful that current renters should have to pay over the odds for new house-building.
 Then there is the decision to raise the cap on minimum bus fares to £3.
 These two examples alone strike particularly hard at the poorest-paid workers.